zhmcclient/python-zhmcclient/README.rst

 Overview
 ========

-The zhmcclient package (also known as python-zhmcclient) is a client library written in pure Python that interacts with the Web Services API of the Hardware Management Console (HMC) of `z Systems`_ or `LinuxONE`_ machines.
+The zhmcclient package is a client library written in pure Python that interacts with the Web Services API of the Hardware Management Console (HMC) of `z Systems`_ or `LinuxONE`_ machines.
 The goal of this package is to make the HMC Web Services API easily consumable for Python